 What is Regulatory Compliance?

-According to IBM’s 2025 Cost of a Data Breach Report, the global average cost of a data breach reached approximately USD 4.44 million — and 32 % of breaches resulted in regulatory fines, with nearly half of those fines exceeding USD 100,000.
-In financial services, a single AML compliance failure can result in nine-figure penalties and multi-year remediation obligations — as seen in multiple high-profile enforcement actions against global banks in recent years.
+The cost of falling short is measurable and rising.
+According to IBM's 2025 Cost of a Data Breach Report, the global average cost of a data breach reached approximately USD 4.44 million, with 32% of breaches triggering regulatory fines and nearly half of those fines exceeding USD 100,000.
+In financial services, a single AML failure can produce nine-figure penalties and multi-year remediation programs, as enforcement actions against several global banks have demonstrated in recent years.

-Who this page is for: This guide is relevant to Chief Compliance Officers, risk and audit leaders, legal teams, IT and cybersecurity teams, and business leaders accountable for governance and operational integrity.
+This guide is intended for: Chief Compliance Officers, risk and audit leaders, legal teams, IT and cybersecurity professionals, and business leaders with accountability for governance and operational integrity.

 What you'll learn: